jaittoka/jex/README.md

 jex
 ===

-Jex is a compiler that compiles Scheme (or Lisp) like language to javascript code.
+Jex is a transpiler that transforms Scheme like programming language to javascript code.

 Jex is implemented in Coffee Script.